r3-os/r3/src/r3/src/lib.md

 # Cargo Features

 - **`chrono`**: Enables conversion between our [duration] and [timetamp] types and `::chrono`'s types.
-- **`inline_syscall`**: Allows (but does not force) inlining for all application-facing methods.
-Enabling this feature might lower the latency of system calls but there are the following downsides: (1) The decision of inlining is driven by the compiler's built-in heuristics, which takes many factors into consideration.
-Therefore, the performance improvement (or deterioration) varies unpredictably depending on the global structure of your application and the compiler version used, making it harder to design the system to meet real-time requirements.
-(2) Inlining increases the code working set size and can make the code run even slower.
-This is especially likely to happen on an execute-in-place (XIP) system with low-speed code memory such as an SPI flash.

-## Kernel Features

-Enabling the following features might affect the kernel's runtime peformance and memory usage.

-- **`priority_boost`**: Enables [Priority Boost].
-- **`system_time`**: Enables the tracking of a global system time.

 [duration]: crate::time::Duration
 [timetamp]: crate::time::Time